 When Keychain Access asks for a password, enter the password to open your Mac.

 Back to the story with the colleague at the beginning of the article, if you already know how to see WiFi passwords on your iPhone, iPad, or Mac, you can answer him in 2 to 3 swipes.
-Those of you who have installed the WiFi Master application, remember to go to the street, visit a few crowded shops, try it, and then give me the results in the comments below—wishing you a good day!
+I wish you a good day!